dmenin/EthToSql/README.md

 It is also possible to parse all the blocks in wich an account has transactions in.
 That is achieved using BeautifulSoup to parse the HTML from etherscam.
-There is a hard coded limit of 100 transactions to prevent the function from running "forever" in case of big accounts, but that can be increased by increasing the "translimit" variable.
+There is a hard coded limit of 100 transactions to prevent the function from running "forever" in case of big accounts, but that can be increased by changing the "translimit" variable.
-The accout's Alias (that string besides the name) is also captured and inserted\updated on the Database if the necessary procedure is created.
+The accout's Alias (that string besides the name on Ethersam) is also captured and inserted\updated on the Database if the necessary procedure is created.
 Can disable that by setting the updateAlias to 0.

 ![Example](images/ParseAccount.png)